Using ratios to assess fiscal imbalances

 A well-established way to analyse the information that we get from financial statements is to calculate some financial ratios.
 Financial ratios are widely used in the business and banking sectors for appraising how well firms perform, and can have important consequences.
 For example, a bank’s decision to lend money to a business client depends, among other factors, on the presence of solid financial conditions and prospects for the client’s business.

 One such financial ratio is called the Net Working Capital ratio.
 This simple ratio equals current assets divided by current liabilities.
-In the 2013/14 financial statement for Camden Council, for example, current assets equal about £278 million and current liabilities equal about £225 million.
-Net Working Capital ratio, then, equals 278 / 225, that is, about 1.24.
+In the 2016/17 financial statements for Camden Council, for example, current assets equal about £319 million and current liabilities equal about £161 million.
+Net Working Capital ratio, then, equals 319 / 161, that is, about 1.98.